MaksimB96/hangman-pp3-python/README.md

 ## Deployment

 Deployment of site was acheived through these steps:
-1. I navigated to the settings section on git hub repositories on my repository.
+1. I used pip3 freeze to first get my dependancies
-2. I then selected the pages link on the left side.
+2. I then went to Heroku
-3. I then selected source for the branch prompt.
-4. Roughly, 2 minutes after refreshing I recieved a link to my site: https://maksimb96.github.io/LoveBody/
+3. I then, in settings put in my creds.json file
+4. I then picked to use python then jnode in that order
+5. I then linked my heroku project with GitHub repo
+6. I then chose the enable auto deploy and deploy from branch!

 ## Future Features